 John Elder, Ph.D.

-John F. Elder IV, Ph.D. heads a top data mining consulting team, based in Charlottesville, Virginia, and Washington DC.
+John F. Elder IV, Ph.D. heads the US’s top data mining consulting team, based in Charlottesville, Virginia, and in Washington DC, Baltimore MD, and Raleigh NC.
 Founded in 1995, Elder Research, Inc. focuses on commercial, investment, and security applications of advanced analytics including stock selection, text mining, social networks, image recognition, biometrics, process optimization, drug efficacy, credit scoring, and fraud detection.
-John holds a BS and MEE in Electrical Engineering from Rice University, and a PhD in Systems Engineering from the University of Virginia, where he’s an Adjunct Professor teaching Optimization or Data Mining.
-Prior to 18 years leading ERI, he spent 5 years in aerospace consulting, 4 heading research at an investment management firm, and 2 in Rice's Computational & Applied Mathematics department.
+John holds Engineering degrees from Rice University, and the University of Virginia, where he’s an Adjunct Professor teaching Optimization or Data Mining.
+Prior to founding ERI, he spent a decade in aerospace consulting, investment management, and academia.

-Dr. Elder has authored innovative data mining tools, is a frequent keynote speaker, and was Chair of the 2009 Knowledge Discovery & Data Mining conference in Paris.
-He was honored to serve five years on a panel appointed by the President to guide technology for national security.
-He has co-authored award-winning books on practical data mining (2009) and ensemble modeling (2010).
+Dr. Elder has authored innovative data mining tools, is a frequent keynote speaker, and chairs international analytics conferences.
+He was honored to serve five years on a panel appointed by President Bush to guide technology for national security.
+He has co-authored award-winning books on practical data mining, ensembles, and text mining.
 John is grateful to be a follower of Christ and the father of 5.

-Those from industry and academia who work with data and wish to understand recent developments in pattern discovery, data mining, and inductive modeling.
+Those from industry and academia who work with data and wish to understand recent developments in data science and machine learning.
 At the conclusion of this course, one should be able to discern the basic strengths of competing methods and select the appropriate tools for one's applications.
 Participants should have prior working experience with computers and interest in applied statistical techniques.
 (It helps, as well, to have a motivating application you wish to solve.)

 |I. Pattern Discovery: An Overview